moirahartigan/Portfolio-2---Alien-Memory-Game/README.md

 ## Design

 The goal of this project is to build a fun interactive memory game where the user can replay as many times as they wish.
 The game has been designed to target a user of any age from younger children, who may just want to find the matching pair regardless of time and moves taken, right up to adults, who may wish to challenge themselves and attempt to beat their own time and moves taken on each game.
 For this reason a stopwatch timer was used.
 The timer counts up the time but there is no time limit applied.
-This can allow any player to tract their time, without adding pressure of the game ending too quickly for perhaps a younger player, who may run out of time.
+This can allow any player to track their time, without adding the pressure of the game ending too quickly for perhaps a younger player, who may run out of time.

 <p align="center">
   <img src="https://github.com/moirahartigan/Portfolio-2---Alien-Memory-Game/blob/master/readme/game-grid.png">